 Change Line 27-29 on Page 148 as follows

 The Base Channel field indicates the index of the starting channel for performing UWB sensing when frequency stitching is enabled.
-The starting channel shall be one of the 499.2 MHz bandwidth channels listed in Table 16-27.Change Line 1 on Page 151 as follows
+The starting channel shall be one of the 499.2 MHz bandwidth channels listed in 11.1.3.5 (Channel numbering for HRP UWB PHY) and 16.4.1.2.

+Change Line 1 on Page 151 as follows

 The Feedback Control field selects when the CIR report is generated, as defined in Table 41.
+When the sensing transmitter is the sensing responder and the sensing control field is included in neither SBP request IE nor SBP response IEin SBP, the Feedback Control field shall be 3.